ibm-cloud-docs/apps/secapps.md

     The custom certificate feature in {{site.data.keyword.cloud_notm}} domain management depends on the Server Name Indication (SNI) extension of the Transport Layer Security (TLS) protocol.
 The client code that accesses {{site.data.keyword.cloud_notm}} applications that are protected by custom certificates must support the SNI extension in the TLS implementation.
 For more information, see [section 7.4.2 of RFC 4346 ![External link icon](../icons/launch-glyph.svg "External link icon")](http://tools.ietf.org/html/rfc4346#section-7.4.2){:new_window} and [Securing data with TLS](/docs/get-support/appsectls.html).
     {: note}

-  * Client certificat trust store (optional): Includes the client certificates for the users who you want to allow access to your application.
+  * Client certificate truststore (optional): Includes the client certificates for the users who you want to allow access to your application.
 Upload a client certificate truststore file to enable the option to request a client certificate.

     You can set up mutual authentication by uploading a client certificate truststore that includes a public key in its metadata.
     {: tip}